j-easy/easy-random/README.md

 # What is Easy Random ?

 Easy Random is a library that generates random Java beans.
+You can think of it as an [ObjectMother](https://martinfowler.com/bliki/ObjectMother.html) for the JVM.
 Let's say you have a class `Person` and you want to generate a random instance of it, here we go:

 ```java
 EasyRandom easyRandom = new EasyRandom();
 Person person = easyRandom.nextObject(Person.class);
 ```

-The method `EasyRandom.nextObject` is able to generate random instances of any given type.
+The method `EasyRandom#nextObject` is able to generate random instances of any given type.

 # What is this EasyRandom API?